Black Market Dollar To Naira Exchange Rate To 15th April 2023

 Dollar to naira exchange rate today black market (Aboki dollar rate):

-The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N735 and sell at N745 on Friday 14th April 2023, according to sources at Bureau De Change (BDC).
+The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N740 and sell at N745 on Saturday 15th April 2023, according to sources at Bureau De Change (BDC).

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.